Lost-Outpost/sovngarde/GAMEPLAY.md

 The recommended levels are meant to represent a natural progression through the available content, not the minimum level at which a quest can be completed.
 Please provide feedback via the [TPF Discord](https://discord.gg/tpf) #sep-discussions channel if any of the recommended levels seem off.

 ### Recommended Level: All

-- [Aethernautics- A Space Travel Mod](https://www.nexusmods.com/skyrimspecialedition/mods/436) `2.0.0` - The classic spaceship mod returns!
-New weapons, a new dungeon, and a spaceship await!

 - [Blackreach Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435) `2.0.0` - Reactivate and restore your very own dwemer railroad, with new characters, items, and a fully voiced quest to do so.